Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 2. Make sure the SwitchBot Curtain is added to the SwitchBot App and the firmware version of the Curtain is up to date.

-If it is not V4.6 or newer version, please log in to the SwitchBot app → Profile → Feedback, and submit a feedback ticket to ask for the latest firmware upgrade for the Curtain.

 3. Each type of SwitchBot Curtain has a different maximum load-bearing capacity.
 Please refer to the maximum weight of the corresponding Curtain.

 Curtain U Rail, up to 8Kg